More about me

 Our cute cat Ariel

-This is an applied course for social scientists with little-to-no programming experience who wish to harness growing digital and computational resources.
-The focus of the course is on generating reproducible research through the use of programming languages and version control software.Read more
+This is an applied course for data scientists with little-to-no programming experience who wish to harness growing digital and computational resources.
+The focus of the course is on generating reproducible research using programming languages and version control software.Read more